Akzhol-IT2025/solutions_repo/docs/1 Physics/2 Gravity/Problem_3.md

 # Problem 3
-Here’s a complete Markdown-style explanation for Problem 3 – Trajectories of a Freely Released Payload Near Earth, ready to be inserted into your Python code or Jupyter notebook (before or after adding the simulations).

-⸻

-🛰️ Problem 3 – Trajectories of a Freely Released Payload Near Earth
+ Trajectories of a Freely Released Payload Near Earth

 ⸻